Robert Walser: 1898–1912

-At the end of 1905 he attended a course in order to become a servant at the castle of Dambrau in Upper Silesia.
+At the end of 1905 he attended a training school to become a servant at the castle of Dambrau in Upper Silesia.
 The theme of serving would characterize his work in the following years, especially in the novel Jakob von Gunten (1909).
-In 1905, he went to live in Berlin, where his brother Karl Walser, who was working as a theater painter, introduced him to other figures in literature, publishing, and the theater.
+In 1905, he went to live in Berlin, where his brother Karl Walser was already living and working as a successful theater painter.
+Karl introduced him to artistic social circles in Berlin, including figures in literature, publishing, and the theater.
 Occasionally, Walser worked as secretary for the artists' corporation Berliner Secession.

 In Berlin, Walser wrote the novels The Tanners (Geschwister Tanner), The Assistant (Der Gehülfe) and Jakob von Gunten.
 They were issued by the publishing house of Bruno Cassirer, where Christian Morgenstern worked as editor.
 Apart from the novels, he wrote many short stories, sketching popular bars from the point of view of a poor "flaneur" in a very playful and subjective language.
 There was a very positive echo to his writings.
 Robert Musil and Kurt Tucholsky, among others, stated their admiration for Walser's prose, and authors like Hermann Hesse and Franz Kafka counted him among their favorite writers.

 Walser published numerous short stories in newspapers and magazines, many for instance in the Schaubühne.
 They became his trademark.
 The larger part of his work is composed of short stories – literary sketches that elude a ready categorization.
 Selections of these short stories were published in the volumes Aufsätze (1913) and Geschichten (1914).